MicrosoftDocs/power-automate-docs/articles/api-connector-dev.md

 - In the Flow designer, you can visually build flows using your custom connector.
 This method of testing gives you visibility into the user interfacing functionality and features of your connector.

-- In the PowerApps studio, you can call each operation using the formula bar and bind the response to screen controls.
+- In the PowerApps studio, you can call each operation using the formula bar and bind the response to controls on your screen.